-Louie Flora has followed state and local government issues in Alaska for over a decade as a staff and committee aide in the AK Legislature, and as Government Affairs Director for the Alaska Center.
+Louie Flora joined the Alaska Center in 2014 after working for over a decade as a staff and committee aide in the AK Legislature.
 His policy experience includes fisheries, mineral extraction, clean energy generation and transmission, and local citizen participation in the large project permitting process.
 Louie resides in Juneau during the Legislative Session, in Bristol Bay during the salmon season, and in Homer the rest of the year.

 (907) 793-8670 | email@example.com